 Ultimately, that’s still a question that I’m a bit confused about.
 However, according to the signage near the lighthouse, it was built by Tionesta native Jack Sherman to preserve his family’s heritage.

 If you happen to be in the vicinity of Tionesta, Pennsylvania, I would definitely recommend a stop at the Sherman Memorial Lighthouse.
-Even better, take a look at when the lighthouse will be open and plan a visit to see one of Pennsylvania’s most unusual buildings.
+Even if you can’t go inside, this is a quirky spot with a lot to see and beautiful views of the Allegheny River.

 Want to make the most of your stop at the lighthouse?
 Check out PA Wilds Wineries, Logan Falls, Tidioute Overlook, or Cook Forest State Park.
 Intrigued by the odd and unusual?
 Check out my list of Pennsylvania’s roadside oddities.

 3 thoughts on “Visiting Tionesta’s Unusual Sherman Memorial Lighthouse”

 And the Tionesta Lions Club is involved…representing the largest service organization in the world!
 Lions celebrate 100 years of service in 2017!
 Thanks to those who support us!